 Always apply polish after you compound.
 Polish is less abrasive than compound so it will smooth out any micro-scratches produced by the compound itself.
 Since this is a multi-phase process, be sure to have plenty of damp microfiber towels on hand.

 If you’re a little confused about the difference between polishes, compounds, or waxes (and what they do), check out our post: Compound vs Clay, Polish & Glaze!
 7 Products to Understand.

 After you have removed the polish and buffed the surface, everything should look pretty clear.
 As a best practice, apply isopropyl alcohol (or an IPA wipedown solution) with a microfiber towel to remove excess product.
 Isopropyl alcohol—or rubbing alcohol—can remove almost anything, like glue or polish.
 Just be careful not to make contact with rubbing alcohol on surrounding areas like trim work as it can discolor some plastics

 Before you seal in your work with a coating, take a minute to evaluate your work.
 You may need to repeat a few steps in the process if you still have cloudy headlights.

 Sometimes the headlight lens may be damaged from the inside due to moisture or cracking, in which case there isn’t much you can do outside of replacing the headlight lens itself.

-Step 8 – Apply UV protective coating
+Step 8: Apply a protective coating

 Meguiars makes a headlight coating specifically for this purpose that I use, but you can find a variety of UV coatings from manufacturers like Sylvania or Spraymax.
-Any solution that contains a UV protectant should be fine, even if you opt for a clear sealant or coating.

-I hope this post has been helpful if you are considering tackling wetsanding.
+I hope this post has been helpful if you are considering tackling wet sanding.
 Let me know in the comments any additional tips to be aware of!